Electrolysis is carried out by at Cheshire Lasers by Helena Fryer.

 Electrolysis is particularly good for clients who are not suitable for IPL laser treatment – for example those with grey / blonde hair and hairs in moles.
 It is also very effective for treating the stronger hairs associated with hormonal hair growth, especially on the face.

 Why do people have unwanted hair?

 Statistics show that most people have facial or body hair, which they feel detracts from their appearance.
-Superfluous hair growth is often the result of normal biologic changes in which both males and females undergo throughout life.
-As humans advance through puberty, pregnancies, menopause, midlife and aging, fluctuations in hormone levels in both genders may cause increased hair growth in areas that have never before been affected.
-Excessive hair may also be due to such diverse causes as heredity, medication side effects and stress.
+Superfluous hair growth is often the result of normal changes in which both males and females undergo throughout life.
+As humans advance through puberty, pregnancies, menopause, midlife and ageing, fluctuations in hormone levels in both genders may cause increased hair growth in areas that have never before been affected.
+Excessive hair may also be hereditary, due to medication side effects and even stress.
 It can be associated with endocrine dysfunction, which may cause irregular menstrual cycles, ovarian disorders, and diabetes or thyroid irregularities.

 What areas can be treated with Electrolysis?

 Electrolysis can be performed on any normal, healthy skin with the exception of hair from the mucous membranes inside the nose, inside the ears, moles (unless you can provide a written release from your GP), and any known area with skin conditions.
 As the process can be quite time consuming it is best suited to small areas such as the face or abdomen.